kubernetes/website/content/en/releases/download.md

 Full list of images that are signed can be found [here](/examples/admin/signed-images/auto-generated-list-of-all-signed-images.txt)

-To verify signed container images within a Kubernetes cluster, please refer to [the corresponding cluster administration documentation](/docs/tasks/administer-cluster/verify-signed-images).
+To manually verify signed container images of Kubernetes core components, please refer to [the corresponding cluster administration documentation](/docs/tasks/administer-cluster/verify-signed-images).
+Once verified, please use the same image digest of verified images to spin up your Kubernetes cluster.

 ## Binaries